Ambulatory Care Pharmacist

 - Pharmacist License (California) required at hire

-- Comprehensive knowledge of current pharmacological/biopharmaceutical principles, medical terminology, pathologies, disease state management, age appropriate therapy, and other information as it pertains to medical or pharmaceutical care management plan.
+- Comprehensive knowledge of current pharmacological/biopharmaceutical principles, medical terminology, pathologies, disease states, and related information for a medical management plan.

 - Working knowledge of aseptic technique and preparation of sterile IV products and chemotherapy agents.
 Knowledge of emergency medications and drug monitoring.

 - Understanding of drug utilization review and drug usage evaluation